HuberSleepLab/HuberSleepLab.github.io/DataIntro.md

 ### BrainAmp
 [Here]() is an example script of how to convert data from BrainAmp's **.eeg** format into [EEGLAB's]() **.set** format.
 While most of this tutorial does not use any toolboxes, most researchers use the EEGLAB or fieldtrip toolbox at least some of the time for EEG data.
+To run the linked script, you must first have downloaded and run the EEGLAB toolbox in MATLAB.

 [This]() script is the one used to convert the set files into the mat files provided for this tutorial.